-Genesis Mission is a redirection of doe resources towards developing AI technologies for science that was first established by an executive order.
+Genesis Mission is a redirection of DOE resources towards developing AI technologies for science that was first established by an executive order.

 | Amount | Initiative |